rabiprakash123/ChessEngine/README.md

 # Chess Engine Integration with Arena GUI

-Congratulations on choosing to use our chess engine!
+Congratulations on choosing to use my chess engine!
 With this guide, you'll be able to seamlessly integrate our chess engine into the Arena GUI for a fantastic chess-playing experience.

 ## Prerequisites